TechnoBuddhist/udacity-home-service-robot/README.md

 Copy/clone this project into your workspace/src directory.

-Since there are a few package dependencies I have provided an install_pkgs.sh file that will clone the required Ros packages from github into the workspace/src directory.
+Since there are a few package dependencies I have provided an install_pkgs.sh file that will clone the required Ros packages from github into the workspace/src directory and perform a catking_make.

 ```
 cd <your workspace>/src